 Sector Temporal scaling method Residential Firstly, scaled by population growth rate 2 for municipality.
-Secondary scaling done using the ratio of energy density in data year compared to inventory year, as predicted by SE-REG4 .
+No further scaling is required because the Australian Energy Statistics are published annually.
 Commercial Firstly, scaled by commercial employment growth rate 3 for municipality.
-Secondary scaling done using the ratio of energy density in data year compared to inventory year, as predicted by SE-REG5 .
-Industrial Firstly, scaled by industrial employment growth rate 4 for municipality.
-Secondary scaling done using the ratio of energy density in data year compared to inventory year, as predicted by SE-REG5 .
+No further scaling is required because the Australian Energy Statistics are published annually.
+Industrial Firstly, scaled by commercial employment growth rate 4 for municipality.
+No additional scaling is required because the Australian Energy Statistics are published annually.